dbdennot8/Anbucket-list-app-XX/README.md

 The App's UI has the following pages:

  * A Register page - designed to allow new users to create an account, which is necessary before a user can Create a bucket list or View one.
-Features a form that takes two instances on a valid email address and two instances of a password
+Features a form that takes  a valid email address, a user-name and two instances of a password

  * A Login page - Allows user to access the app, and subsequently to access their bucket list.
 Features a form that takes an email address and a password.